jyn514/jyn514.github.io/content/an engineers perspective on hiring.md

 [^1]: update from after publishing: a friend said they’ve seen people successfully use chatgpt to game design interviews. oof.

-[^2]: this post was updated the day after publishing in response to feedback from senior engineers and hiring managers.
+[^2]: this section was added the day after publishing in response to feedback from senior engineers and hiring managers.